composablehorizons/compose-icons/icons-material-symbols-outlined-cmp/README.md

-# Material Symbols outlined icons for Compose Multiplatform
+# Material Symbols Outlined icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Symbols outlined icons.
+A Compose Multiplatform icon library with all available Material Symbols Outlined icons.

 ## Installation